 To encourage the exchange of information and expertise across the world, the Society has established a number of programs designed to bring toxicologists from diverse backgrounds together.

-This program funds two mid-career to senior scholar toxicologists from developing countries to attend the SOT Annual Meeting and ToxExpo and spend about four weeks with one or more SOT member hosts from established toxicology programs in academic, government, or industry organization(s) worldwide.
+This program funds two mid-career to senior scholar toxicologists from Global Economy Country List to attend the SOT Annual Meeting and ToxExpo and spend about four weeks with one or more SOT member hosts from established toxicology programs in academic, government, or industry organization(s) worldwide.
 The host in turn visits the scholar’s institution.

 This program sends toxicologists to institutions in developing nations to conduct campus visits and increase the awareness of educational and career opportunities in toxicology.
 The format of the visit (formal presentation, informal discussion, or a combination) is at the discretion of the campus host and the visitors.